Life isn't fair, and we're not all equal. The quicker you accept this, the quicker you'll succeed.

 It's a fact of life, like it or not, that the above is true.
 So what do we do when we're on the losing end of fairness or equality?
 How do we move quickly and effectively towards what we want to achieve, as well as get the best out of life that we possibly can?

-'This Is Me' is a 3 module programme, each delivered over 8 weeks, and designed for teenage girls who are currently in Yr11 at school; and either excluded from mainstream education, at risk of exclusion, or suffering from disadvantage - home or educational.
+The 'This Is Me' programme is designed for teenage girls aged 14-16, and either excluded from mainstream education, at risk of exclusion or becoming NEET (not in education, employment or training), and suffering from disadvantage - home or educational.

 The programme examines the three areas of life that disadvantage affects

-and delivers a set of 8 highly interactive and immensely powerful 1 hour sessions, that help redress a negative mindset and empower our young women to achieve their potential.
+and is delivered in school over 12 weeks (Yr 10) or 8 weeks (Yr 11), via highly interactive and immensely powerful sessions, that help redress a negative mindset and empower our young women to achieve their potential.

 Each module consists of group work, 121 sessions with a highly experienced and fully trained facilitator, opportunities to interact with a variety of external speakers and volunteers, reflective and creative thinking tasks, and a range of assorted additional resources and tools.